-The Research & Communications Committee is responsible for gathering resources and organizing content for Alliance for Girls' blog and quarterly newsletter.
-The committee curates the most pressing issues in the news as well as outreaches to members to produce op-ed pieces or blogs.
+The Communications Committee is responsible for gathering resources and organizing content for Alliance for Girls' quarterly newsletter and our Voices from the Alliance feature.
+The committee curates the most pressing issues in the news as well as outreaches to members to produce op-ed pieces, articles or blogs.

 2009: Founding Members Convene

 Directors of eight girl-serving organizations convene to confront the shared challenges and barriers they face in fully realizing their missions with emphasis on: